ModelInference/dinv/TUTORIAL.md

 TODO talk about option to not reset kv store?
 TODO concrete example where this is useful

-Track can provide a more complete view of a nodeâ€™s state since variables from multiple captures can be analyzed together.
+Track can provide a more complete view of a node’s state since variables from multiple captures can be analyzed together.
 This comes at the cost of precision, since intermediate state transitions are not reflected during a single vector time.
+This is usefull when invariants between variabeles of different scopes are wanted.

+The key-value store has the option to persist the values of variables stored over vector time transitions or reset them.
+Resetting the key-value store provides a full view of a nodes state at a single vector time, which is a precise view.
+Alternativly values can be persisted across vector times.
+This is particularly usefull in low connectivty systems.
+In cases where communication in a cluster is not highly connected the probability of nodes executing wanted logging statements at matching vector times is low.

 ## Advanced state encoding
 Often a system's state is not directly represented in a form that Dinv